beroset/BC95XLT_prog/README.md

 | MDL\r | MDL^BC95XLT\r | Get model name       |
 | VER\r | VER^V1.04\r   | Get software version |

-There are also two commands with arguments which are `RCM` and `PCM` which are Read Channel Memmory and Program channel Memory respectively.
+There are also two commands with arguments which are `RCM` and `PCM` which are Read Channel Memory and Program channel Memory respectively.

 ## RCM
 Read Channel Memory takes a single argument which is a channel number.